 Tests should be announced at the beginning of the semester in the syllabus, and consequences of missing tests should be clearly spelled out.
 Each fall and spring semester ends with an examination week during which final exams are scheduled.
 These assigned times are two-hour periods, not necessarily at the same time as the class period.
 The schedule is always given in the Schedule of Classes (see official Calendars, www.registrar.indiana.edu).
 Examinations must be given during this official time since changing times can lead to schedule conflicts for students.

 Class Rosters and Grade Books

 Class rosters, including student e-mail addresses, are available electronically to authorized individuals from the Office of the Registrar.
-For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, PB 140B.
+For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, MU 117.